geeknarendra/Linkedin_Automatiion/README.md

 2)Download Driver and locate it properly in driver executable path in code 3)Now run the code

-Error:
+If found Error:
-If drivers are not correct or location of driver is not proper
+Check driver path again